 - a major European fund manager on the procurement of an investment management system to provide end-to-end management of its multi-billion USD portfolio

-- various clients in relation to major IT outsourcing and long term IT/telecommunications projects, including advising on a major Victorian government authority’s strategic sourcing project for the acquisition and rationalisation of its information technology service providers
+- various clients in relation to major IT outsourcing and long term IT/telecommunications projects, including advising a new entrant telecommunications company on a range of supply arrangements including fibre capacity leases and indefeasible rights of use

-- clients on various business process outsourcing arrangements, including a new entrant UK bank in relation to the establishment of a mortgage administration business on a “build, operate, transfer” model
+- on various business process outsourcing arrangements, including advising a major newspaper chain in relation to a creative outsourcing project and a banking client in relation to the establishment of a mortgage administration business on a “build, operate, transfer” model, and

 - on a range of commercialisation and distribution arrangements, including white labelling manufacturing agreements, distribution agreements, technology licensing and revenue sharing agreements.